LoranMaes/backend-elysia-bp24/README.md

 bun db:migrate
 ```

-5. To seed the database
+5. To seed the database (not yet implemented)

 ```bash
 bun db:seed